-A Look Into the History of Street Tacos in Jalisco
+The History of Street Tacos in Jalisco

-February 23, 2023
+April 23, 2023

 Street tacos have a long and rich history in Jalisco, a state located on Mexico’s Pacific coast.
 In fact, street tacos can be traced back to the pre-Columbian era, when indigenous peoples in Jalisco would roast meat over open fires and serve it with corn tortillas.
 While you may not be too familiar with this meal, at Los Reyes, it’s the heart of what we do.